afbayonac/landing-test/README.md

 ## Twisted vs Flask

-- Flask is a micro-framework and its help us to develop a app (like API-REST), he comes with the essentials to make that, for a simple and agile development.
+- Flask is a micro-framework and its help us to develop a app (like API-REST), he comes with the essentials to make that, for a simple and agile development but no more.